Denendaden/digipres-deduper/README.md

 ### Options

 - `-l`/`--list`: output a list (to stdout) of pairs of potential duplicates sorted by distance instead of deleting.
+- `-c`/`--viewer-command`: command to use to view potential duplicates while selecting which to save. (default="feh -.")
-- `-t`/`--threshold`: the threshold used to identify potential duplicates to show the user (default=0.3), or if `-l` is enabled, the threshold at which to include potential duplicate pairs in the output.
+- `-t`/`--threshold`: the threshold used to identify potential duplicates to show the user, or if `-l` is enabled, the threshold at which to include potential duplicate pairs in the output. (default=0.3)
 A value of 0.2 is unlikely to provide false positives.
 Images with a distance > 0.5 are often entirely different from each other.
 - `-a`/`--auto-threshold`: the threshold at which potential duplicates will be automatically deleted, with the oldest file being preserved.